SAFEtoolbox/SAFE-on-DAFNI/hydrological_example/README.md

-This folder contains all the files needed to (1) dockerise the HyMod model, (2) run it on DAFNI and (3) carry out a simple sensitivity analysis on the results.
+This folder contains all the files needed to run a global sensitivity analysis on the DAFNI platform using the Hymod hydroloigcal model and tools from the SAFEtoolbox.
+This process has three main steps, (1) dockerise the HyMod model, (2) run it on DAFNI and (3) carry out a simple sensitivity analysis on the results.

 To Dockerside the model you need:
 1) The Dockerfile